janelia-flyem/marktips/README.md

     "status": true or false (success or failure) "message": error or success message
     "version": version of marktips

+    # when successful, more data will be provided:

+    "parameters": dictionary with run parameters
+        # should always include:
         "username": username running the script
-    "time": time stamp when output is written, in format '2019-09-09 10:38:32'
+        "time": time stamp when script was started, in format '2019-09-09 10:38:32'

-    # when successful, more data will be provided:
+        # may include, when successful:

-    "parameters": dictionary with run parameters; may include:
         "body ID": the ID of the body
         "RoI": the RoI where the to do items were placed "excluded RoI": the RoI where to do items were not allowed to be placed